ishaan2304/Sanvya-an-E-commerce-website/README.md

 # Sanvya - E-commerce Clothing Website
 Welcome to the Sanvya project, an E-commerce website.
-This website is a prototype for an online clothing store, showcasing a range of trendy clothing items with a responsive and interactive design.
+This website is a prototype for an online clothing store, showcasing a range of trendy clothing items with a responsive and interactive design

 # Features